rich-murphey/gnu-graphics/README.md

 ## Options to psfig for Including Figures

-`psfig` is a LaTeX command used to insert a PostScript figure into a document.
+`psfig` is a LaTeX command used to insert a Postscript figure into a document.

 `psfig` can be used to insert `plot2ps` generated PostScript